Divisions and Offices

 Office of Special Initiatives

 The Office of Special Initiatives (OSI) addresses translational problems with innovative solutions through the development and implementation of disruptive technologies using interdisciplinary approaches and novel public-private partnerships.
-Key examples include the Tissue Chip for Drug Screening program and A Specialized Platform for Innovative Research Exploration (ASPIRE).
+Key examples include the Tissue Chip for Drug Screening program, A Specialized Platform for Innovative Research Exploration (ASPIRE) and NIH Quantum Biomedical Innovations and Technologies (Qu-BIT) Program.
 The programs and initiatives within OSI are intended to be catalytic and transformative, resulting in a paradigm shift in the field.
 OSI also takes the lead on a number of NIH Common Fund programs, including the Extracellular RNA Communication program.

 Office of Strategic Alliances